na001988/Project-API-Testing-RestAssured/README.md

 # Project-API-Testing-RestAssured
-This project demostrates API testing using Framework Rest-Assured, TestNG and log4j libraries It uses ResponseSpecification and RequestSpecification to manage commmon request and reponse calls from a class with @Test
+This project demonstrates API testing using Framework Rest-Assured, TestNG, and log4j libraries It uses ResponseSpecification and RequestSpecification to manage the common request and response calls from a class with @Test

 ### Pre-requisites:
 - Java 1.8
-- Intelij or Eclipse
+- Intelij
+- Setup SDK
+- Build project

 ### Steps to run the project:
 - 1.- Clone repo
-- 2.- Open project using Intelij or Eclipse
+- 2.- Open project using IntelliJ
-- 3.- Build project
-- 4.- Locate the class: VerifyAPI.java
+- 3.- Locate the class: VerifyAPI.java
-- 5.- Right-click on class and run
+- 4.- Right-click on class and run
-- 6.- Verify steps passed on console
+- 5.- Verify steps passed on console
-- 7.- Verify logs on resources/app.log
+- 6.- Verify logs on resources/app.log

 ### Sample output screens: